 If you have a hunger for success and a need to get there fast, you’re probably not going to be getting much sleep or time for yourself.
 Just remember to take it easy on yourself every once in a while.
 Stop beating yourself up every time something goes wrong, even though you thought were being real careful.
 Life does that sometimes.
 The road to success isn’t really a straight path.
 It’s more like a roller coaster.
 Enjoy the ride.
 Screaming makes it better.
 Laughing makes it better still.
 When the ride is over, straighten up and get ready for round two.
 Don’t be that person that avoids roller coasters altogether just because it was too much to handle.
 Success comes to those who grow stronger by learning.
 Knowledge is wealth, so extract it from everything you do.
 And for those of you wasting time sitting on your ass because life is too unfair, grow up and deal with it.
 Life is tough.
 Everyone has problems to deal with.
 Not everyone sits and whines about it, though.
 Yes, people have their own share of bad times, but it is important to know when it is time to move on with your life.

 Instead of making fun of that boy/girl for looking the way he/she does, why not try to spend some time to get to know them?
 They have most likely been made fun of all their life and so their self-esteem is low enough without you trying to make it worse.
 They may in all likelihood be sour at your first encounters with them because society made them feel so unwanted and scared that they had to build a protective wall around themselves.
 Show them how it feels to have good friends, by being their friend.
-Make them believe that there is good in the world, by trying to pave a safe pathway through that wall and allowing them to see.
-Encourage them to speak up about their feelings and views that were tuned out by those extroverts.
-Who knows, this introvert may be the next big thing in the world!
+Make them believe that there is good in the world by making a small opening in that wall, allowing them to see the world in a new light.
+Encourage them to speak up about their feelings and views that were tuned out by those bullies.

 So I would like to conclude by saying this – when we use the power of speech to be mean, we kill a part of ourselves.
 When we use it to be kind, we clear the way for humanity to flourish.
 May the new generation set the standard for many generations to come.
 After all, it is the little things that matter.